Traveling Salesmen: Synopsis

-Dwight Schrute (Rainn Wilson) arrives several hours late to work one morning, due to driving to New York City to help out Angela Martin (Angela Kinsey).
+Dwight Schrute arrives several hours late to work one morning, due to driving to New York City to help out Angela Martin.

-Michael Scott (Steve Carell) announces that the sales department will be pairing up for sales calls.
-Andy Bernard (Ed Helms) chooses Michael, Phyllis Lapin (Phyllis Smith) chooses Karen Filippelli (Rashida Jones), and Stanley Hudson (Leslie David Baker) grudgingly chooses Ryan Howard (B. J. Novak), leaving Dwight with Jim Halpert (John Krasinski), who used to do sales calls together.
+Michael Scott has the sales department pair up for sales calls.
+Andy Bernard chooses Michael, Phyllis Lapin chooses Karen Filippelli, and Stanley Hudson chooses Ryan Howard, leaving Dwight with Jim Halpert, who he used to do sales calls with.
 Andy learns that Dwight does Michael's laundry as punishment for meeting with Jan to take over the branch.
 During their sales call, Andy sabotages the meeting, setting up an opportunity to later apologize to Michael, stating that he had really "Schruted" the situation, a further attempt to deride Dwight.

-While the salespeople are out, Angela tells Pam Beesly (Jenna Fischer) a thinly disguised story of how "Kurt" saves "Noelle" ("Kurt" and "Noelle" being Dwight's and Angela's middle names, respectively) by delivering the quarterly tax forms to New York.
+While the salespeople are out, Angela tells Pam Beesly how "Kurt" saved "Noelle" ("Kurt" and "Noelle" being Dwight's and Angela's middle names, respectively) by delivering the quarterly tax forms to New York.

 At first, Jim's and Dwight's sales call appears to be a fiasco, but it is soon clear that the joint force of Jim's straight-and-honest sales approach, along with Dwight's aggressive, erratic tactics, is a very successful partnership.
-Ryan asks Stanley if he could lead on this call so Stanley can critique him, which Stanley obliges.
+Ryan asks Stanley if he could lead on their call so Stanley can critique him.
+Stanley obliges.
 However, Ryan freezes up and fails when he realizes that Stanley's clients are all black.
 Stanley laughs at an annoyed Ryan during the entire trip back to the office.
 Phyllis and Karen first stop at a beauty parlor, emerging with gaudy makeovers.
 Their sales call is a success because, as Phyllis knew, the client likes women with that kind of look, as evidenced by the photo of his wife.
 Returning to the office, Phyllis tells Karen that she's pleased that Jim got over his crush on Pam.
 Karen confronts Jim with this information, and he reassures her that his crush has passed.

 Upon returning after the sales call, Andy steals Dwight's keys, breaks into his car, and finds the toll booth ticket to New York City.
 Andy gives the evidence to Michael, who then accuses Dwight of disloyalty, and Angela prevents him from clearing his name because it would expose their relationship.
 Dwight resigns and hugs Jim on his way out.
 Andy gloats over his success, but the documentary camera catches Angela in the background glaring at him.